Embrace of the Serpent: Accolades

 The film was screened in the Directors' Fortnight section at the 2015 Cannes Film Festival where it won the Art Cinema Award.
-The film won the Golden Apricot at the 2015 Yerevan International Film Festival, Armenia, for Best Feature Film; the Special Jury Award at the Odessa Film Festival, and the Spondylus Trophy at the Lima Film Festival.
+The film won the Golden Apricot at the 2015 Yerevan International Film Festival, Armenia, for Best Feature Film; the Special Jury Award at the Odesa Film Festival, and the Spondylus Trophy at the Lima Film Festival.

 The Governor of the Guainía Department decorated Ciro Guerra with the Order of the Inírida Flower for "exalting the respect and value of the indigenous populations, likewise giving the Department recognition for tourism and culture".

 The film was announced as Colombia's submission for the 2016 Academy Award for Best Foreign Language Film, and was selected among the final five contenders, being the first Colombian film to be nominated for the award.

 Top ten lists

 In The Observer Mark Kermode included Embrace of the Serpent in his top ten list of best films of 2016.
 Embrace of the Serpent is ranked 2nd in Rotten Tomatoes' Best-Reviewed Foreign Language Movies 2016, and 23rd in the Top 100 Movies of 2016 list.
 It also was named the 12th best film of 2016 by Esquire.
 Sight & Sound ranked it 21st with seven votes.

 Some other top ten lists in which Embrace of the Serpent was listed are: